MWATelescope/mwa-demo/README.md

   - recommended: EveryBeam <https://everybeam.readthedocs.io/en/latest/build-instructions.html>
   - recommended: IDG <https://idg.readthedocs.io/en/latest/build-instructions.html>

-note: there is currently an issue binding to casacore on macOS arm64 (Apple Silicon, M series), so hyperdrive and birli will only work via Docker x86_64 emulation

 ### Docker

 A lightweight, cross-platform, cpu-only `Dockerfile` is provided which encapsulates most of the software dependencies.

-Some of the software requires emulation on arm64, for this you will likely need to use a newer version of Docker.
-This may require a newer version of macos.

 You can build this for your local platform with `docker build`, or for multiple platforms using `docker buildx`.
 See Dockerfile for details.